USA Swimming changes rules in wake of transgender athlete's success

 The NCAA, which governs US college sports, said in January it would enforce rules set forth by USA Swimming, which has the authority to bar swimmers from competitions.

-A swim meet for the Ivy League of mostly northeastern colleges is scheduled for February, and the NCAA National Championships are in March.
+A swim meet for the Ivy League -- a grouping of top private northeastern US universities -- is scheduled for February, and the NCAA National Championships are in March.

+"Penn Athletics has been informed of the new USA Swimming transgender participation policy," the university's sports department said in a statement.

+"We continue to work with the NCAA regarding Lia Thomas' participation in the 2022 NCAA Swimming and Diving Championship."

 Thomas said she began her transition in May 2019 with hormone replacement therapy -- a combination of estrogen and testosterone suppressants.

-Her performances have renewed a long-running debate about the fairness of a transgender woman competing against biological females.
+Her performances have renewed a long-running debate about the fairness of a transgender woman competing against those who were born biologically female.

 Members of the Penn swimming team and diving team issued a statement supporting their transgender teammate.